Mom Funk: A mood felt by mothers. Overwhelm, stress, sadness, anxiety, and frustration are all common symptoms.

 Stop the Mom Funk and Get Back on Track!

-Brain dumps are my go-to anxiety reliever!
+My love for a brain dump runs deep.
+Writing out everything on my mind and getting it onto paper is my number one go-to anxiety reliever!
 I do brain dumps daily.
 Sometimes multiple times a day.
 It is such an easy way to get everything off your mind and onto paper.
-Check out my brain dump post for your own template and how-to guide!

 2. Breathing Exercises, Meditation, or a Quick Yoga Flow